chasingw/AIMLAV/README.md

 ### Nuscenes-devkit setup

-Nuscenes works with python 3.7 and 3.6, but I advise you use 3.7 since I have experience in using this version as well.
+Nuscenes works with python 3.7 and 3.6, but I advise you use 3.7 since I have experienced using this version as well.
 Create project environment

 #### Install Anaconda

 `$ mkdir ~/temp && cd ~/temp`

-- If you did not install Anaconda already go ahead and install it, else [continue here](create-virtual-environment).
+- If you did not install Anaconda already go ahead and install it, else [continue here](#create-virtual-environment).

 `$ mkdir ~/temp && cd ~/temp`

-- The two commands below do the same thing which is to download Anaconda, you can use either whichever works for you.
+- The two commands below do the same thing which is to download Anaconda, you can use whichever works for you.

 `$ wget https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh`

 `$ curl -O https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh`

+- Give the current user execution permissions to the executable file

+`$ chmod u+x Anaconda3-2020.02-Linux-x86_64.sh`

-- Execute downloaded Anaconda script
+- Execute downloaded Anaconda script (follow instructions), when prompted **Do you wish the installer to initialize Anaconda3?** say yes.

 `$ ./Anaconda3-2020.02-Linux-x86_64.sh`

+- Close your current terminal and reopen again, if anaconda has no been added to *path* please add it by adding the following line to you **~/.bashrc** file.

+`export PATH=~/anaconda3/bin:$PATH`

+- Persist the changes you made to the **~/.bashrc** file

+`$ source ~/.bashrc`

 ##### Create virtual environment

-`$ conda create -n p37 python=3.7`
+`$ conda create -n nuscenes python=3.7`

 - Activate Environment

-`$ conda activate p37`
+`$ conda activate nuscnes`

 - Install requirements

 `$ pip install -r requirements.txt`

+- if you have issues installing opencv with the script above you can remove it from the requirements.txt file and install it via the conda package manager.

+`$ conda install opencv-python`

 #### Install project dependencies

-`$ pip install -r python-sdk/requirements.txt`

 - Paste the following two scripts to the ***~/.bashrc*** file